DevisriMaddula/JsonpowerDB/README.md

 # JsonpowerDB
-JsonpowerDB is a database where we can store and retrieve data.Future generation database which can use in huge amount of data with low cost
+JsonpowerDB is a database where we can store and retrieve data.Future generation database which can use in huge amount of data with low cost.

 Benefits of using JsonPowerDB
 Simplest way to retrieve data in a JSON format.
 Schema-free, Simple to use, Nimble and In-Memory database.